debarundutta2001/debarun-dutta-HEART_DISEASE_PREDICTION/README.md

 Key Findings:

-The Logistic Regression model achieved an accuracy score of [insert accuracy score].
+The Logistic Regression model achieved an accuracy score of [0.7222222222222222].

 The model performed well in terms of precision, recall, and F1 score.